How cloud-based VoIP works and why you need it now

 How much does cloud-based VoIP for business cost?

-The cost of your cloud-based VoIP package will depend upon the number of users you need, and the rates offered by your provider.
+The cost of your cloud-based VoIP package will depend upon the number of users you need and the rates offered by your provider.
 In short, the greater the number of users, the more it will cost.

 The good news is that cloud-based VoIP call rates are cheaper than those offered on standard business lines, and packages can also come with inclusive minutes.
-If you have multiple users, you can also cut down line rental costs by simply adding users to the one VoIP connection.
+If you have multiple users, you can also cut down line rental costs by simply adding users to one VoIP connection.

 Hosted VoIP systems are also a lot cheaper and easier to set up than installed VoIP.
 Instead of having engineers fit and maintain the system at your premises, your host provider will control the management of the system, and your company will be charged at a fixed rate according to usage.

 Give our connectivity team a call on 0800 086 1920 to get a business VoIP package tailored to meet the needs and budget of your business.